terrortylor/neovim-environment/README.md

 defined in the plugins help unless otherwise stated below:

+TODO Add additional column to state if loaded on start or optional
 | Plugin | Description | Notes |
 | ------ | ----------- | ----- |
 | [vim sneak](https://github.com/justinmk/vim-sneak) | A tool for quickly jumping to a location within a buffer | `t` has been remapped to `<leader>s` |